China Relief Expedition

 The China Relief Expedition was an expedition in China undertaken by the United States Armed Forces to rescue United States citizens, European nationals, and other foreign nationals during the latter years of the Boxer Rebellion, which lasted from 1898 to 1901.
 The China Relief Expedition was part of a multi-national military effort known as the Eight-Nation Alliance to which the United States contributed troops between 1900 and 1901.
 Towards the close of the expedition, the focus shifted from rescuing non-combatants to suppressing the rebellion.
-By 1902, at least in the city of Peking, the Boxer Rebellion had been effectively controlled.
+By 1902, at least in the city of Beijing (Peking), the Boxer Rebellion had been effectively controlled.

 Background

 The American annexation of the Philippines resulting from the Spanish–American War stimulated a growing American interest in China for both commercial and humanitarian reasons.
 The Philippines served as a convenient way point for trade with the Qing China, and would be of use in the protection of American interests in the Pacific.
 The dominant problem in China at the end of the nineteenth century was its threatened partition by the Great Powers.
 Both the United States and the British opposed this, and in September 1899 the United States announced it had secured agreement from the interested powers for maintenance of an Open Door policy in their relations with China.

 Many Chinese resented the extensive foreign intervention in China.
 This discontent coalesced into the nucleus of a secret group called the Righteous Harmony Society (義和團 – Yìhétuán); Westerners called them Boxers.
 The Boxers, with the support of Prince Duan, undertook a campaign against foreign influences and foreigners.
 By early 1900 this movement had brought much of China to the verge of revolution.
 Boxers in the northern provinces attacked and killed hundreds of Chinese Christians and foreigners, mostly missionaries.
 The wave of unrest came to an apex following the assassination of Clemens von Ketteler, the German ambassador plenipotentiary, on June 20.
 The Chinese government then broke off diplomatic relations and demanded that all foreigners leave immediately, promising safe escort.
 About 3,500 foreigners and Chinese Christians refused to leave, and fearing for their safety, took refuge in the foreign legation compound, where they were besieged.
 A composite military force of 407 men (including 56 Americans) plus about 200 civilians defended the compound.

-The Great Powers took immediate steps to organize a large relief expedition for Peking, to stamp out what came to be known as the Boxer Rebellion.
+The Great Powers took immediate steps to organize a large relief expedition for Beijing, to stamp out what came to be known as the Boxer Rebellion.
 Although the William McKinley administration disliked the idea of becoming involved in an international incident with overtones of entangling foreign alliances during an election year, President McKinley agreed to join with the other powers to take steps to rescue their beleaguered nationals.

 Seymour Expedition

-The Seymour Expedition (10–26 June), an international column of Sailors and Marines, including 112 Americans, made a hurried attempt to relieve Peking, but failed to get through when it met with severe resistance after it left Tientsin, the nearest port city to Peking.
+The Seymour Expedition (10–26 June), an international column of Sailors and Marines, including 112 Americans, made a hurried attempt to relieve Beijing, but failed to get through when it met with severe resistance after it left Tianjin, the nearest port city to Beijing.